kharrigian/smgeo/README.md

 ## Disclosure

-*Important* As of January 1st, 2023 it is apparent that the backend API I am using for acquiring Reddit data is no longer working.
-Although I hope to update the codebase to support the new API in the future, I unfortunately don't have the bandwidth to do so at the moment.
-I recommend using the public dumps of data from Pushshift.io as opposed to the ElasticSearch backend API moving forward, as the latter tends to deal with severe rate limiting and extensive downtime.
+*Important*: As of March 24, 2023, the [backend](https://github.com/kharrigian/retriever) I use for collecting new user comments from Reddit is functional but not stable.
+The Pushshift.io backend has been undergoing a transition and I cannot guarantee that all functionality provided in this package will operate as intended.
+Please consult the Pushshift subreddit to check on the status of the backend.
+There are currently known issues with accessing data from certain time periods.
+If you have the resources (i.e., storage), I recommend using the dumps of data available from Pushshift.io; they do not have the same limitations with rate limiting and server downtime.

 ## Installation